rjlatail/NYC_311_Forecasting/README.md

 **Population**: Annual figures sourced from the US Census Bureau, interpolated on a linear basis for intermediate dates.

 ### Data Preparation and Transformation
-<code style>TO BE COMPLETED</code>
-- Data = 20+ GB, be sure to select only relevant features
-- Limited dates
-- Drop no locations
-- Alter datetimes
-- Comsolidated agencies and complaint types
+The data from NYC Open Data was originally over 20GB.
+In addition, while the dataset is generally clean, there is some standard cleaning and transformations that need to be done.
+In order to limit the read/write time and make the operation of the main notebook more efficient, all of the data was read, cleaned and converted into a pickle file.
+The main notebook reads this data considerably faster as a result.

+**Scaling**.
+The weather data is unscaled, and has different types of distribution.

+INSERT WEATHER CHARTS HERE

+Based on these distributions, each feature was scaled in an appropriate fashion:

+* Rainfall, snowfall and wind speed: Box-Cox transformation, addresses right-skewed distributions
+* Temperatures - Temperatures are normally distributed when holding seasonality constant.
+Seasonal decompose first, then standard scale, then seasonal recompose
+* Daylight Duration - Minmax scaling

 ### Modeling
 Time series frequently use one of a few types of baseline model.
 In particular, AR(1) (or shift(1), which reports yesterday's value with a coefficient) are particularly common, since time series typically have a strong autoregressive component.
-The goal is to surpass the performance of...
+The goal is to surpass the performance of this baseline.

-- AR(1)
+INSERT TIME SERIES IMAGES FROM PPT

+**Root Mean Squared Error**.
+The value of forecasting to the 311 service and other agencies is to better predict the necessary resources to respond to requests.
+The amount of resources necessary is most directly applicable to mean absolute error.
+However, the service should place a heavier emphasis on outliers.
+Residents' dissatisfaction with government performance likely follows an exponential pattern, not a linear one.
+20 minutes wait time is more than two times worse than 10 minutes.
+Two weeks for an agency to respond is more than twice as bad as one week. **RMSE** captures both the scale of the problem and the importance of outliers.
+When using grid search to select parameters, **Akaike Information Criterion** will be used to select the winning combination.

+**Baseline Model AR(1)**.
+AR(1) is the baseline model.
+This is the first model to beat:

+RMSE on train:  1215
+RMSE on test:   1129

+**First Simple Model: ARIMA**.
+ARIMA models integrate autoregressive components, moving averages and differencing to obtain stationary data.
+Stationarity in data refers to the condition where the statistical properties of the series (mean, variance, autocorrelation) do not change over time.
+Time series forecasting models benefit from stationary data.
+The Augmented Dickey-Fuller test (or ADF) is a significance test to determine whether the data is stationary.

 - ARIMA(1,1,1)
 - SARIMA(1,1,1)(1,1,1,7)
 - SARIMA GRID SEARCH